 Similarly, persons who are the subject of a disqualification order are precluded from acting as company auditors.
-The Companies Act also requires certain standards of continuing education10, professional ethics11, integrity and objectivity12 of auditors.

 Professional requirements

 In addition to the legal prohibitions on certain persons acting as company auditors, accountants are subject to various other professional requirements relating to the circumstances under which they are permitted to act as a company's auditor.
 The purposes of these are to preserve the independence of the auditor.